In this post, we will cover how you can use 2-for-1 ticket deals at many popular London tourist attractions to save 50%

 With National Rail, it is possible for visitors to purchase a rail ticket which, in turn, will grant the holder 2-for-1 access to some of the biggest attractions, exhibitions, theatres, and even restaurants in the capital.

-With so many places in London signed up to the scheme, it’s one of the biggest (and easiest) ways to save money whilst in the capital.
+With so many places in London signed up for the scheme, it’s one of the biggest (and easiest) ways to save money whilst in the capital.

 When you take advantage of this opportunity, you’ll essentially be saving a total of 50% off all admission prices.

 If you want to know more about the locations that offer entry tickets as a part in this program, make sure to check our section covering the most popular attractions included.

 If you want to get this deal, you’ll have to keep the following rules in mind:

 Only Valid with Certain Train Tickets

 To obtain your ticket when traveling to – or through – London, simply buy a rail ticket at any National Rail train station.

 - Gatwick/Stanstead Express